Full-Grain vs. Top-Grain Leather: Similarities & Differences

 What Is Top-Grain Leather?

-Manufacturers create top-grain leather from the topmost layer of an animal's hide and sand or buff it to remove imperfections, resulting in a smoother surface.
+Using the process of leather splitting, manufacturers create top-grain leather from the topmost layer of an animal's hide and sand or buff it to remove imperfections, resulting in a smoother surface.
 It's known for its refined appearance, flexibility, and blend of durability and style.
 Due to its soft feel and strength, top-grain leather is popular in fashion accessories and upholstery, such as bags, briefcases, and travel bags.

 Production Process